asminpaudel141/java-100program/README.md

 # 54.Write a Java program to implement inheritance
 # 55.Write a Java program to implement inheritance
 # 56.Write a Java program to implement inheritance
+# 57.Write a Java program to implement inheritance